-EPS and electricity traders in Serbia: its all about power market rules, says Aleksandar Obradović, CEO of EPS21.
-November 2012. / News Serbia Energy
+EPS and electricity traders in Serbia: its all about power market rules, says Aleksandar Obradović, CEO of EPS, News Serbia Energy

 Aleksandar Obradović, interim CEO of EPS, affirms that negative cash flow of the company currently accounts for about 41 billion dinars, stated Aleksandar Obradovic for Nin weekly magazine.
 Responding to a question whether the reason of this difficult situation partly lies in corruption, he said: “The management of EPS is eager to identify possible irregularities in business operations because a constant suspicion that they really exist casts a shadow over excellent production results of the company.
 At the moment, we are doing analysis on unauthorized expenditure, and EPS will certainly disclose all required information to the authorities, as it has always done.”

 However, Obradović refused to openly pronounce on Minister of Energy’s allegations that in the previous six year EPS deliberately created inadequate plans regarding electricity imports which, consequently, triggered large emergency imports.
 He notes that electricity purchases plans for the following year are usually made in August, as well as that required quantities are purchased according to the Public Procurement Law, though applying restrictive procedure along with pre-qualification.
 The only criterion is the lowest price.
 Only if the deviations from the plans were significant or electricity cannot be delivered within a legally determined timeframe, the emergency importing would be undertaken.
 The data obtained from EPS shows that there were no emergency imports in the period 2006-2010.
 The amounts spent on emergency imports are, respectively, 11.4 million euros in 2010, 23.8 million euros in 2011 and 40.2 million in this year.